 Injury Size Considerations

-Superficial wounds such as scratches and scrapes have thinner scabs, require less care and will heal faster than more significant injuries.
+Superficial wounds such as acne scratches and scrapes have thinner scabs, require less care and will heal faster than more significant injuries.

-- Form larger and thicker the scabs
+- Form bigger and thicker the scabs

 - Take longer to heal